-Cottar’s Safari Service is a five generational family business which was established in 1919.
+Cottar’s Safari Services is a fifth generational family business, established in 1919.

-We were one of the very first registered safari companies in Kenya and certainly the first in offering superior explorations and film safaris throughout Africa, India and Indochina.
+We were one of the very first registered safari companies in Kenya, and certainly, the first offering superior explorations and film safaris throughout Africa, India and Indochina.

-Over the last 100 years, the family continue to provide professional guided, purposeful luxury safaris.
+Over the last 100 years, the family continues to provide professionally guided, purposeful, luxury safaris.
 Family to family, we are in the business of making lifelong memories for our guests, providing just the right mix of adventure, adrenaline and comfort.

 Mike’s son Glen, with his wife Pat, continued the family business and pioneered photographic explorations into remote parts of Kenya, Tanzania, Uganda, Sudan, Zaire and Botswana.
-Glen and Pat established the tented camp dedicated just for photographic safaris in the early sixties in Tsavo National Park; Cottar’s Mara Camp in the Masai Mara in the seventies and Cottar’s Kimana and Cottar’s Bushtops in the eighties.
+Glen and Pat established the tented camps dedicated just for photographic safaris in the early sixties in Tsavo National Park; Cottar’s Mara Camp in the Maasai Mara in the seventies; and Cottar’s Kimana and Cottar’s Bushtops in the eighties.
 Glen passed away in 1996 and Pat in 2010.
-Glen’s son Calvin, together with his partner Louise, began Cottar’s 1920s Safari Camp in the Masai Mara in the mid-nineties and continue to this day to represent the Cottar family safari heritage.
-It is hoped that some of our children, (Danni, Jasper, Charlie and Ella) will continue the safari legacy into the future!
+Glen’s son Calvin, together with his partner Louise, began Cottar’s 1920s Safari Camp in the Maasai Mara in the mid-nineties and continues to this day to represent the Cottar family safari heritage.
+It is hoped that some of our children (Danni, Jasper, Charlie and Ella) will continue the safari legacy into the future!